aduhovnik/sdsj2018-automl/README.md

     - GLM (didn't achieve LightGBM results)
     - XGBoost (too slow)
 - H2O AutoML
-- Feature generation:
+- Feature generation
     - Take 10 features with the lowest/highest correlation with target and use their multiplication as new features
     - Use any clustering algorithm, use clusters as new features
     - Time lags and information about holidays
-- Feature selection: (results were too unstable)
+- Feature selection (results were too unstable)
     - Based on features correlations
     - Based on p-values from OLS
     - [Boruta](https://github.com/scikit-learn-contrib/boruta_py) on LightGBM feature importance